MengRao/tscns/README.md

 ```

 ## Test
 `test.cc` shows your system's tsc_ghz, TSCNS's latency, clock_gettime's latency, and if TSCNS is synced with clock_gettime.
-Try run it.
+Try running it.